tommyyau/macbook-anti-theft-alarm/README.md

 - Check that system sleep prevention is active
 - Verify volume is not set to 0%

+**Volume keys not working after disarming?**
+- This is normal due to macOS security limitations
+- The app will offer to restart to fully restore volume key functionality
+- You can also manually restart the app to restore volume keys

 **Permission denied errors?**
 - The app needs admin access to monitor hardware and prevent sleep
 - Enter your password when prompted